Average engagement

 2. Select the analysis period and aggregation interval you want to download.

-3. Click the "Replies, Retweets, Likes, Engagement" header in the Tweet List table.
+3. Click the "Replies, Reposts, Likes, Engagement" header in the Post List table.